bkw777/NODE_DATAPAC/README.md

   * [PCB & BOM](#minindp-pcb--bom)
   * [Enclosure](#minindp-enclosure)

-This repo documents the NODE Systems DATAPAC, RAMPAC, and a new clone the MiniNDP.
+This repo documents the NODE Systems DATAPAC, RAMPAC, and a new clone, the [MiniNDP](#minindp).

 The NODE Systems DATAPAC was a popular ram disk peripheral for TRS-80 / TANDY Models 100, 102, & 200 computers.